publiclab/plots2/doc/Translation_System.md

 ### Step 4: Exporting translated strings

-Once the string is reviewed,it can be added back to the Github repo.
+Once the string is reviewed, it can be added back to the GitHub repo.
 The Transifex bot automatically raises a PR once language resource is 100% reviewed.
 Managers and admins can also trigger a manual sync, which you can do by [opening an issue at the plots2 repository](https://github.com/publiclab/plots2/issues/new), specifying which language you're interested in.

 ### Step 5: Viewing Public Lab in other langauges